netvl/scala-guidelines/Readme.md

 ### Imports location

 Always put imports at the top of the file instead of nested scopes.
 In other words, imports must always be grouped together in one place.

+### Wildcard imports

+Avoid using wildcard imports, unless you're importing more than 6 items from the same package.
+This behavior is also enforced by IDEA.

 ## Braces